The 5 best garden kneelers in 2026 - as tested by our team of experts

 How to choose a garden kneeler?

-All types of garden kneeler offer some form of protection and cushioning but depending on your mobility, budget, and taste, you may prefer one style over another.
+All types of garden kneelers offer some form of protection and cushioning, but depending on your mobility, budget, and taste, you may prefer one style over another.
 Read on to find out which garden kneeler best matches your needs:

 - Is it comfortable?
-Check the length and width of kneeler to ensure it’s got enough room for you to work comfortably.
-If it’s too small, you’ll feel cramped and constricted, which can lead to stiff, aching knee.
-Knee pads must be generous enough to cover your knee, so it’s often a good idea to try them on before buying.
+Check the length and width of the kneeler to ensure it’s got enough room for you to work comfortably.
+If it’s too small, you’ll feel cramped and constricted, which can lead to stiff, aching knees.
+Knee pads must be generous enough to cover your knees, so it’s often a good idea to try them on before buying.
 The best designs are also easy to put on, as well as providing enough flexibility to move and walk in comfort.
 Avoid narrow seats on kneeler stools, which can be uncomfortable, as well as hard edges near the cushion padding, which can rub or cause bruises.
-Folding legs are a great feature and helpful if storage is an issue.
+Folding legs are a great feature and particularly helpful if storage is an issue

 - Is it thick enough?
-Kneelers come in a range of thicknesses and some padding compresses, particularly over time so you can feel the ground beneath you.
-If you’re working on gravel or stony ground a thick rigid core will protect your knees the best and prevent you feeling sharp stones through the kneeler.
-Memory foam provides an extra, soft squishy layer so you can still garden in comfort.
+Kneelers come in a range of thicknesses, and some padding compresses, particularly over time, so you can feel the ground beneath you.
+If you’re working on gravel or stony ground, a thick, rigid core will protect your knees the best and prevent you from feeling sharp stones through the kneeler.
+Memory foam provides an extra, soft, squishy layer, so you can still garden in comfort

-• Is it waterproof?
-If you’re often working on wet grass or in muddy beds you’ll need a kneeler that can at least repel water but if you tend to garden for long periods, a waterproof cover will stop the damp seeping through to your knees and will be easier to wash and keep clean.
-A canvas underside will not only help keep out the damp but help the kneeler grip and prevent slipping if you’re gardening on a slope.
+- Is it waterproof?
+If you often work on wet grass or in muddy beds, you’ll need a kneeler that can at least repel water, but if you tend to garden for long periods, a waterproof cover will stop the damp seeping through to your knees and will be easier to wash and keep clean.
+A canvas underside will not only help keep out the damp, but also help the kneeler grip and prevent slipping if you’re gardening on a slope

-• Will it last?
-Although neoprene is soft, warm and quick drying it’s also thin and could catch on sharp stones and tear.
-Polyester and canvas are tough fabrics but check seams are secure and that they can be wiped clean or, removed and washed, to help keep your kneeler in good condition for longer.
+- Will it last?
+Although neoprene is soft, warm and quick drying, it’s also thin and could catch on sharp stones and tear.
+Polyester and canvas are tough fabrics, but check that seams are secure and that they can be wiped clean or removed and washed, to help keep your kneeler in good condition for longer

 How we tested garden kneelers

 - Comfort and support.
 Looked at how comfortable they were.
 Were they supportive?
 Did they use memory foam or have a shock-absorbent layer of foam?
-Was their a handle for carrying and storage?
+Was there a handle for carrying and storage?

 - Materials.
-Focused on quality of inner foam and the material used to cover the kneeler.
-Was it water resistant?
+Focused on the quality of the inner foam and the material used to cover the kneeler.
+Was it water-resistant?

 - Durability.
 Assessed how sturdy and strong the kneelers were, and if they would cope on gravel or muddy ground.
 Could they get wet or be washed?

 - Value for money.
-Considered all of the above as well as plus any special features, overall design, quality and style, and the RRP.
+Considered all of the above, as well as any special features, overall design, quality and style, and the RRP

-This review was last updated in Septenber 2023 and we apologise if anything has changed in price or availability.
+This review was last updated in January 2026, and we apologise if anything has changed in price or availability.